Rich Correll: Career

 As a child actor, Correll played the role of Beaver's friend Richard Rickover during the last three seasons of Leave It to Beaver (1960–63).
 He also appeared in multiple episodes of The Adventures of Ozzie and Harriet, Lassie and National Velvet.
 As a teenager, Correll became a close friend of legendary silent film comedian Harold Lloyd and his family, and volunteered to assist Lloyd in preserving and archiving Lloyd's extensive films while he was an undergraduate at the University of Southern California.
 He is credited as the chief archivist for the Lloyd Trust and has shared his encyclopedic knowledge of Lloyd's work and life in interviews and commentary tracks for the 2005 DVD release of Lloyd's films, and in the 1991 documentary The Third Genius.

 In 1983, as a result of a revival of the Leave It to Beaver series on television and film, Correll appeared on the Match Game-Hollywood Squares Hour as a game show participant / celebrity guest star.

 Correll made his film directorial debut with Ski Patrol.

 Correll has directed episodes of The Suite Life on Deck; The Suite Life of Zack & Cody; Family Matters; What I Like About You; That's So Raven; So Little Time; The Amanda Show; The Hogan Family; Yes, Dear; Two of a Kind; Fuller House and many other series.
 He is also the co-creator of the Disney Channel original series, Hannah Montana.

+In 1990, Correll made television history by being the only member to the DGA (Directors Guild of America) to direct three network shows, same network, same night... back to back.

+In 2018, Correll celebrated the completion of his 700th TV directing assignment and that, coupled with the 9 years of producing under the Garry Marshall - Miller/Boyett banner, brought his TV episodic totals to over 1000 episodes.